Ada-C11/hotel/design-activity.md

 If we decide items are cheaper if bought in bulk, how would this change the code?
 Which implementation is easier to modify? | It would mean that the price would change, and is easier to implement in the second one because we could add a method to CartEntry that accounts for bulk pricing.
 One change vs multiple needed changes to the first implementation.
 Which implementation better adheres to the single responsibility principle? | The second one.
 Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled? | The second one!

+#### Hotel Revisited Activity
+I could see now (was much harder for me to see at the time of designing) that my code was loosely coupled.
+What I now know was challenging for me to decipher was what behavior a class should have/what is it's responsibility.
+So I had classes with single responsibility but with duplicated behavior (methods).
+Primarily, I had a room which was handling dates (rooms aren't dates) and reservations that relied on the RoomBooker to handle dates - I didn't see the clear relationship between Reservation being a kind of DateRange - even though I had those two classes there.
+My room class was repeated behavior that wasn't clear why it was doing so, why were Rooms checking their date overlaps when I could do that from within a reservation...
+I missed the WHAT is my class doing and I will take this learning with me.
+Thank you for the feedback and for the example of how to do this project in a very streamlined way.